biom8er/phymes/README.md

 🧩 interoperable with existing stacks by interfacing with cross-platform [Arrow] and [WASM]/[WASI].<br>
 🧬 based on directed hypergraphs to model the complexities of the real world implemented using a publish-subscribe messaging model.<br>
 🔎 instrumented with tracing and customizable metrics to debug (hyper-)graph workflows faster.<br>

+🤔 Who and what inspired PHYMES?

+The implementation of Phymes takes inspiration from [DataFusion], [Pregel], and [PyG].
+See GitHub Pages for guides and tutorials.

 [Rust]: https://www.rust-lang.org/
 [Arrow]: https://arrow.apache.org/